-Then we cut the yardsticks in 12″ sections for the sides.
+For the sides, cut yardsticks in 12″ sections.
 I wanted one side to be colorful and the other to be subdued.
 We spaced the yardstick sections evenly, with small spaces between each to span the space.
 While you’re spacing them, clamp so they won’t move while he nailed them in.
-He did use his pneumatic nailer, btw.
+A pneumatic nailer enabled it to get done quickly.